mjpost/sacrebleu/README.md

 20.8
 ```

-To preserve the old behavior, you can either pass `-f text` when running the utility or export
+To preserve the old behavior, you can either pass `-f text` argument or export
 `SACREBLEU_FORMAT=text` environment variable for the setting to persist.

 # Installation